-Success and failure are largely determined by actions and decisions, taken thousands of times every day by everyone – in organisations, projects, investments, and personal matters.
-The context and impact of everyday decisions are often perceived as somewhat limited, due to a short-term outlook and a delayed gratification; however, the effects of decisions compounding over time are often neglected.
+Actions and decisions, taken thousands of times every day by everyone in every matter – largely determine our degree of success and failure.
+The context and impact of everyday decisions are often perceived as somewhat limited, due to a short-term outlook and delayed gratification.
+However, the effects of decisions compounding over time are often neglected.
 This is true in many aspects of our lives, from a business marginally increasing its expenses, to deciding upon what to eat.
-Decisions have a long-term impact on your life, other people’s life, the outcome of a project or the future of your company or business unit.
+Decisions have a long-term impact on your life, on other people’s lives or on the outcome of a project.

 Nowadays, the complexity levels of decisions making have risen owing to the current era of information affluence.
 Adding in confusion and making evaluating information essential to differentiate evidence/facts and opinions and rumours.